KOF: Maximum Impact 2: Reception

-The game was nominated to the "PSXE's 2006 Game of the Year Awards" in the category Best Fighting Game, but it lost to Tekken 5: Dark Resurrection.
+The game received mixed and average responses from game journalists according to Metacritic.
 Greg Kasavin from GameSpot ranked the game as good, giving it a score of 7.3 over 10.
 He commented while the game was highly improved from its prequel, it had many issues.
 Use of 3D graphics, although being praised too for being "good in most cases", did not make changes to fights in comparison to 2D games from the series.
 However, he praised the variability of playable characters with different moves as well as their alternative costumes.
 1Up.com reviewer Richard Li rated the game as B+.
 He also praised the use of alternative costumes, commenting they "make even the most seasoned fan chuckle."
 He praised the mechanics from fights by saying they are much better from the first Maximum Impact, allowing the players to use new tactics to defeat his/her opponent.
-In retrospect, Retronauts does not consider Maximum Impact 2 a video game but the amount of alternative outfits created for all the characters appeals to gamers wanting more fanservice from SNK's characters.

 The game sold 56,431 units in Japan.
+In retrospect, Retronauts does not consider Maximum Impact 2 a good fighting game but the amount of alternative outfits created for all the characters appeals to gamers wanting more fanservice from SNK's characters.
+The game was nominated to the "PSXE's 2006 Game of the Year Awards" in the category Best Fighting Game, but it lost to Tekken 5: Dark Resurrection.

+Regulation A was popular in Japan according to IGN attributing it to the longtime fame of the PlayStation 2, praising the return of the team combat and large amount of modes available.
+Meanwhile, HardcoreGaming101 claimed the game was released because the fans of the series was more open to arcade releases in contrast to the previous two games released for consoles.
+He saw the inclusion of Ash and the other new characters positive for the update but criticized SNK's decision to remove several modes present in the original Maximum Impact 2 and panned the announcer that yells every fight of the game.